Skip to main content

 4. Enter a username and password to act as the root user of the PostgreSQL database.
 PostgreSQL requires a root user to be defined at setup, even if you plan to rely on an IAM User or Role for authentication.

-5. In Connectivity, select the VPC ID used with the associated RDS instance and the VPC Security Groups.
+5. In Connectivity, select the VPC ID used with the associated EKS instance and the VPC Security Groups.
+If you would prefer to not have the cluster and database in the same VPC you can place them in separate VPC's and set up a VPC Peering Connection.

 (Optional) Validate Network Connectivity